sftcd/etm/etm.md

 network protocol mechanisms can have impact in this space, if we spend the time to try analyse the incentives of the various parties.

+## Generalise OAuth Threat Model

+The OAuth threat model [@?RFC6819] provides an extensive list of threats and security considerations for those implementing and deploying OAuth version 2.0 [@?RFC6749].
+That document is perhaps too detailed to serve as useful generic guidance but does go beyond the Internet threat model from RFC3552, for example it
+says:

+    two of the three parties involved in the OAuth protocol may collude to mount an attack against the 3rd party.
+For example, the client and authorization server may be under control of an attacker and collude to trick a user to gain access to resources.

+It could be useful to attempt to derive a more abstract threat model from that RFC that considers threats in more generic multi-party contexts.

+## Look again at how well we're securing infrastructure

+Some attacks (e.g. against DNS or routing infrastructure) appear to benefit from current infrastructure mechanisms not being deployed, e.g. DNSSEC, RPKI.
+In the case of DNSSEC, deployment is still minimal despite much time having elapsed.
+This suggests a number of different possible avenues for investigation:

+- For any protocol dependent on infrastructure like DNS or BGP, we ought analysse potential outcomes in the event the relevant infrastructure has been compromised
+- Protocol designers perhaps ought consider post-facto detection compromise mechanisms in the event that it is infeasible to mitigate attacks on infrastructure that is not under local control
+- Despite the sunk costs, it may be worth re-considering infrastructure security mechanisms that have not been deployed, and hence are ineffective.

+## Consider recovery from attack as part of protocol design

+Recent work on multiparty messaging security primitives [@I-D.ietf-mls-architecture] considers "post-compromise security" as an inherent part of the design of that protocol.
+Perhaps protocol designers ought generally consider recovery from attack during protocol design - we do know that all widely used protocols will at sometime be subject to successful attack, whether that is due to deployment or implementation error, or, as is less common, due to protocol design flaws.

+## Don't think in terms of hosts

+More and more, protocol endpoints are not running on what used be understood as a host system. [[Add ref to Ted/Brian draft.]]

 # Conclusions

 At this stage we don't think it approriate to claim that any strong conclusion